This is a blog about music, photography, history, and culture.

 Seated in the middle row on left, was the snare drummer, Mr. Linn Gage.
 He was the undertaker in South New Berlin, and he probably got to know most folks in town better than anyone.
 Moving right, George Coss and Arthur Hayes played alto horns.
 Sometimes Arthur played brass trios at the church with Lynn Parker and Will Coy.
 On the mellophone was Edwin Gage.
 In a few months he would go up to the Normal School in Oneonta to get his teaching degree.
 At the far right on bass drum was Ernest Tillapaugh.
 He worked as a fireman at the creamery.

 Seated on the grass lawn at left, was Truman B. Parker.
 He was Lynn Parker's cousin and the proprietor of the T. B. Parker & Co. store in South New Berlin where he kept a large stock of clothing for children, ladies, and gentlemen.
 No doubt he helped the band get their fine uniforms at wholesale price.
-To his right is Mr. Frank G. Dixon on solo cornet.
+To the right is Mr. Frank G. Dixon on solo cornet.
 Mr. Dixon was the postmaster of South New Berlin, and for a time the leader of the band.
 Beside him on right were the two clarionets, Ed Ten Eyck on B-flat, and Walter J. McIntire on the little E-flat.
 Walter also worked at the creamery, but later went on to run his own green grocery in South New Berlin.

 Hidden in the center is a young boy holding a drum major's baton.
 I believe this is Frank G. Dixon's son, Edwin Dixon, born February 1898.
 Several men were married, but only F. G. Dixon had a son that matched that lad's age.